 Remove two screws and remove the copper plate.
 You can access the SSD.

-The Dell XPS 13 9365 2-in-1 comes with a Toshiba 512GB M.2 NVMe SSD, Dell P/N: 07VPP2.
+The Dell XPS 13 9365 2-in-1 has a Toshiba 512GB M.2 NVMe SSD, Dell P/N 07VPP2.

 The heat sink is very large, and the right side is the chip area.
 The CPU, memory, and other parts are concentrated here, sharing a piece of copper heat.